Call us on 01494 484800

 For those of us who are self-employed or do not get statutory sick pay but still want to enjoy our sport, it can be a scary position to be in should you get injured.

-Being injured may mean not being able to work which in turn could affect your ability to pay your mortgage, rent, bills, etc (that we all have to pay to make ends meet).
-However, loss of earnings cover or income protection as it is sometimes known will help you out should you sustain a spots injury which leaves you unable to work.
+Being injured may mean not being able to work which in turn could affect your ability to pay your mortgage, rent, bills, etc. However, loss of earnings cover or income protection as it is sometimes known will help you out should you sustain a sports injury which leaves you unable to work.

 In short, this type of insurance will pay out a proportion of your usual salary if you are unable to work and by not working it means you will not get paid.